FranciscoReyne/Repo2video/README.md

 # Repo2video
-Python code to transform a Github repository into videos.
+Python code to transform a Github repository into videos using AI.